oftomorrow/poloniex_stat/readme.md

     secret=SECRET

-Put the name of your account in square brackets.
+Put a name of your account in square brackets.
 Call it so you can easily distinguish it on the statistic page.
-It's needed for separating multiple accounts.
+Names are used for separating multiple accounts.

 If you have one account then fill one block.

-####6.
+###6.
 Setup cron

     sudo crontab -e